Home / Whistleblower Practice Areas / Anti-Money Laundering & Sanctions Whistleblower Programs Explained

 In addition, the law prohibits employers from retaliating against AML whistleblowers, specifically stating that employers cannot “directly or indirectly, discharge, demote, suspend, threaten, blacklist, harass, or in any other manner discriminate against a whistleblower in the terms and conditions of employment or post-employment.”

-Those who suffer retaliation are entitled to reinstatement, two times the amount of back pay plus compensatory damages.
+Those who suffer retaliation from reporting money laundering and sanctions violations are entitled to reinstatement, two times the amount of back pay plus compensatory damages.

 How does the Anti-Money Laundering Whistleblower Program Differ from the SEC and CFTC Whistleblower Programs?